- Engager: Will be posting and/or replying and/or reacting, but also receives replies and reactions in a (roughly) equal amount.

 In the sections below we go into much deeper detail about each one.

 The ‘Engager’ persona is calculated as a balance of all contributions made against responses received.
-Contributions include posts, replies and likes, while responses are replies and likes.
+Contributions include posts, replies, and reactions made, while responses are replies and reactions received.

-According to the research on the positive collaborative behaviors that contribute to superior performance, the balance of give-receive is a key indicator.
-In his book “Social Physics” , MIT’s Sandy Pentland identifies team members with a balance of give and receive are associated with high performing teams.
-Pentland goes further by using wearable social tags, he was able to identify the nature of the interactions also being short, sharp and frequent.
+According to the research on the positive collaborative behaviours that contribute to superior performance, the balance of give-receive is a key indicator.
+In his book “Social Physics” , MIT’s Sandy Pentland identifies the team members associated with high performing teams have a balance of give and receive in their interactions.
+Pentland was also able to identify the nature of the interactions as being short, sharp and frequent.
 For high performing teams, relationships have matured to the point where tacit knowledge exchanges do not require extensive explanations and justifications.
-Average message length could capture this dynamic, though we are yet to implement this.
+Average message length could capture this dynamic though we have yet to implement this.

-We see ‘Engagers’ as the glue that keeps teams and communities engaged.
+We see ‘Engagers’ as the glue that keeps teams engaged.
 They are the brokers and connectors.
-Without ‘Engagers’, a community or team risk disconnected conversations and therefore unproductive interactions.
+Without ‘Engagers’, a team risks disconnected conversations and therefore unproductive interactions.
 Is there a problem having a team full of engagers?
-In most instances we would say no, as this would indicate the team or community is buzzing along in a highly productive way.
+In most instances we would say no, as this would indicate the team is buzzing along in a highly productive way.
 The exception we would make is when an injection of new thoughts or innovations are required.
 For that we see the need for some ‘Catalysts’ to be added to the mix.

-Based on the benchmarking we have done to date, it is not easy to become and sustain the ‘Engager’ persona.
-We believe that everyone should aspire to develop skills to enable them to become and sustain engager status.
-In this way you will have the skills to be a productive member of any team or community.
-It will require you to be mindful of your contribution patterns and the sorts of posts and replies that you make, that may or may not attract reactions from your colleagues.
+Based on the benchmarking we have done to date, it is not easy to reach the ‘Engager’ persona.
+We believe that everyone should aspire to attain and then sustain this persona despite this, because you will then have the skills to be a productive member of any team.
+It will require you to be mindful of your contribution patterns and the sorts of posts and replies that you make, and whether that attracts the desired reactions from your colleagues.

-There will however, be times where it may be appropriate for you to adopt a different behavioural persona.
-For example, if the team or community is looking for fresh ideas and positive change, the ‘Catalyst’ persona may be more appropriate for you, if you want to lead that change.
-In other contexts you may be looking to sustain interactions in a community or team, where the ‘Responder’ persona may be a positive one for you.
+There will, however, be times where it may be appropriate for you to adopt a different behavioural persona.
+For example, if the team is looking for fresh ideas and positive change, the ‘Catalyst’ persona may be more appropriate for you if you want to lead that change.
+In other contexts you may be looking to sustain interactions in a team, where the ‘Responder’ persona may be a positive one for you.

-The ‘Responder’ persona is currently calculated as a significant surplus of contributions made, over responses received.
-Contributions include posts, replies and likes, while responses are replies and likes.
+The ‘Responder’ persona is currently defined as an individual with a significant surplus of contributions made, over responses received.
+Contributions include posts, replies and reactions, while responses are replies and reactions received.

-‘Responders’ are the ‘care givers’ in teams or communities.
+‘Responders’ are the ‘caregivers’ in teams.
 They make sure that fellow members are not left out on a limb with no responses to their contributions.
-While they may not be a source of insightful posts that gain large numbers of responses, they are regular responders themselves, by way of replies or likes.
-Their positive contribution is provided by the way they ensure their fellow members become part of conversations.
+While they may not be a source of insightful posts that gain large numbers of responses themselves, they are regular responders by way of replies or reactions.
+Their positive contribution is provided by ensuring their fellow members become part of conversations.
 Of course in a Q&A context they could also be our specialist experts.

-The ‘Observer’ persona is simply calculated against a minimum activity level.
-Somewhat arbitrarily we have classified anyone who has interacted on the platform less than once every 2 weeks, over a 3 month period, as an ‘Observer’.
+The ‘Observer’ persona is simply defined by a minimum activity level.
+Somewhat arbitrarily, we have classified anyone who has interacted on the platform less than once every 2 weeks, over a 3 month period, as an ‘Observer’.

 ‘Observers’ should be aware that there is clear evidence that the leaders of the future are those that can pro-actively build their relationship networks.
 You may think that you can do most of your networking and relationship building off-line, but the digital divide is rapidly disappearing.